inf25dw1g15/dw1-testes-universitarios/README.md

 ## Discussão

 O projeto demonstra uma implementação sólida de uma API REST completa, com documentação rigorosa, validação robusta e integração contínua.
 A clara separação entre camadas e o uso de Docker contribuem para portabilidade e facilidade de manutenção.
 Os testes garantem consistência e fiabilidade dos endpoints.

-- **routingTests.js** - Runs through all the endpoints defined in the `openapi.yaml`, and constructs a dummy request to send to the server.
-Confirms that the response code is 200.
-At this point requests containing xml or formData fail - currently they are not supported in the router.
-- **additionalEndpointsTests.js** - A test file for all the endpoints that are defined outside the openapi.yaml scope.
-Confirms that these endpoints return a successful 200 response.

-Future tests should be written to ensure that the response of every request sent should conform to the structure defined in the `openapi.yaml`.
-This test will fail 100% initially, and the job of the development team will be to clear these tests.

-#### models/
-Currently a concept awaiting feedback.
-The idea is to have the objects defined in the openapi.yaml act as models which are passed between the different modules.
-This will conform the programmers to interact using defined objects, rather than loosely-defined JSON objects.
-Given the nature of JavaScript programmers, who want to work with their own bootstrapped parameters, this concept might not work.
-Keeping this here for future discussion and feedback.